-There is a lot of information in any intro course.
-Biology is no exception!
+There is a lot of information in any intro course and biology is no exception!
 Here are my goals for you as an educated undergraduate in this class:

-- To identify the main concepts of cell biology and genetics (identified in each week’s overview)
+- To demonstrate a good understanding of the main concepts of cell biology and genetics (identified in each chapter’s learning objectives)

-- To apply your knowledge of these biological concepts in real world scenarios (practiced in our discussions)
+- To apply your knowledge of these biological concepts in real world scenarios (practiced in our discussions and quizzes)

 Campbell Biology in Focus

-Letter Grades will be assigned according to the total points earned in the course, weighted by percentages listed above:
+Letter Grades will be assigned according to the total points earned in the course: